CapedDemon/Particle-life/README.md

 3. Commit your Changes (`git commit -m 'Add some advices'`)
 4. Push to the Branch (`git push origin`)
 5. Open a Pull Request

+## Support
+Support me by following me and giving a ✨ to this repo.

 ## License